katcipis/sophia/notes/articles/dapper.md

 but with a simpler non-microservicy approach perhaps you could pass by with less, and less is more.
-Of course once you really work on a big system that justifies this kind of approach, studying Google's approach on how to tackle the problem seems like a good idea, specially because a lot of tools (map reduce/k8s/cockroachdb) are implementations of this kind of papers.
+Of course once you really work on a big system that justifies this kind of approach, studying Google's approach on how to tackle the problem seems like a good idea.

 # Ubiquity